EtchedPixels/FUZIX/docs/Platforms.md

 There are three different ports to differing configurations of this system

 The first port is the coco2cart port.
-This requires a 64K Dragon or 64K Tandy COCO with a Cloud 9 compatible IDE or COCOSD cartridge and Fuzix installed on the cartridge and disk.
+This requires a 64K Dragon or 64K Tandy COCO with a Cloud 9 compatible IDE or COCOSD cartridge and FUZIX installed on the cartridge and disk.
-Fuzix boots from cartridge, loads the rest of itself into memory and runs in single process at a time mode.
+FUZIX boots from cartridge, loads the rest of itself into memory and runs in single process at a time mode.
 Due to lack of resources this port is quite minimally featured but has some space for further improvement.

 The second port is the dragon32-nx port.
 This supports the Dragon 32/64 or Tandy COCO with at least 32K of memory and with Tormod's Spinx cartridge giving 512K of banked RAM and an SD card slot.
-This port offers a full featured Fuzix but with userspace limited to 32K per application.
+This port offers a full featured FUZIX but with userspace limited to 32K per application.
 On 6809 this is not a big problem in general.

 The third port is the dragon32-mooh port.
 This supports the Dragon 32/64